madschristensen99/PrivateRPC/1InchMicroservice/README.md

 ### JSON-RPC Endpoints

-The service also exposes a JSON-RPC server (default port 8545) with the following methods:
+The service exposes a JSON-RPC server (default port 8545) with the following methods:

 ```
-# Standard Ethereum Methods
+# Standard Ethereum Methods (Forwarded to underlying node)
 eth_chainId, eth_blockNumber, eth_getBalance, eth_sendTransaction, eth_call,
 eth_estimateGas, eth_getTransactionCount, eth_getCode, eth_getStorageAt,
 eth_getBlockByNumber, eth_getBlockByHash, eth_getTransactionByHash,
 eth_getTransactionReceipt, net_version

-# Custom PrivateRPC Methods
+# Custom PrivateRPC Methods (For atomic swaps and privacy features)
 prpc_createSwap         # Create a new atomic swap
 prpc_getSwapStatus      # Get status of an existing swap
 prpc_listSwaps          # List all swaps for a wallet
 prpc_cancelSwap         # Cancel an active swap
 prpc_getExchangeRate    # Get current ETH-XMR exchange rate
 ```

+> **Note**: In compatibility mode, standard Ethereum methods are passed through transparently to the underlying node, and only the `prpc_*` namespace is handled by the microservice.
+This ensures maximum compatibility with existing dApps.

 ## 🔄 Integration with Smart Contracts